kimhandole/dino-forest/README.md

 No additional library (ex: jQuery) were used, only native JavaScript DOM manipulation and HTML 5 canvas.

 ### Parallax Background
-10 different 2D background layers (including lights) are rendered in each different speed to create parallax effect to give viewers 3D effect.
+Ten different 2D background layers (including lights) are each rendered in a different speed to create the parallax effect to give viewers a 3D effect.
 ![Background Layers](background-layers.png)
 All layers into one as below:
 ![Background](background.png)